-Managing safety in the workplace is at the forefront of successful business practices and with Quantum’s new Safety Observation software, keeping your workers safe has never been easier.
+Managing safety in the workplace is at the forefront of successful business practices and with Quantum’s new Hazard Reporting software, keeping your workers safe has never been easier.
 Time once spent manipulating spreadsheets and filling out paper reports can now be allocated to implementing measures that correct and prevent safety hazards.

 Data is represented on the dashboard using three separate reports: Observed Hazards by Frequency, Estimated Risk Exposure by Hazard, and Cause Frequency Over Time.